Advent: December 17th

 His many endeavors were not free of difficulties.
 He also had to endure physical illnesses along his life, but his constancy and fortitude, nourished by his humble obedience to the will of God, helped him to overcome all of them.Because of his poor health, due to open sores on his side, which he labelled God's mercies for 16 long years, on the 17th of December of 1901, full of virtues and good deeds, was called by God to his eternal home, in his school “Jesús, María y José” of Barcelona, central place of his work, surrounded by children, with the same simplicity that characterized all his life.
 His last words were his fervent prayer Jesus, Mary and Joseph, may I breathe forth my soul in peace with you.His remains are kept in a burial chapel at the same school were he died, accompanied by the prayer and gratitude of his religious sons and daughters as well as the numerous youth, children and families that, because of his example, live their lives close to God and to his teachings.Witness to Holiness

 His saintly life impressed many people who came in contact with him.
 The Process of Canonization was formally introduced in 1956.
 Once the practice of all virtues in a heroic grade was officially recognized by the church in 1982 and proof of a healing miracle attributed to his intercession, Pope John Paul II declared him Blessed in 1984.
-Now with the approval of another miracle through his intercession, his canonization is scheduled to take place in Rome, on May 16, 2004.Pope John Paul II has stated that the sanctity demonstrated by Josep Manyanet stems from the Holy Family.
+After the approval of a second miracle through his intercession, Josep was canonized in Rome, on May 16, 2004.Pope John Paul II has stated that the sanctity demonstrated by Josep Manyanet stems from the Holy Family.
 He was called by God, so that “in his name every family on earth may be blessed”.
 The Holy spirit guided him to boldly proclaim the “Gospel of the family”.
 His inspiration was that “all families may imitate and bless the Holy Family of Nazareth”.
 That is: “to build a Nazareth in every home”, and to make of every family a “Holy Family”.His canonization brings forth the truth of his sanctity and the unending value of his message from Nazareth.
 That makes him a Prophet of the family and the protector of our families.Excerpted from the Vatican websiteThings to Do:

 - Read this biography of St. Josep's life.